 Columbia College Chicago

-Chicago collections are held at two locations at Columbia College Chicago, in the College Archives and at that Center for Black Music Research Library and Archives.
+Chicago collections are held at two locations at Columbia College Chicago, in the College Archives & Special Collections and at that Center for Black Music Research.
 Details about each location are below.

-The Center for Black Music Research (CBMR) Library & Archives, a comprehensive research collection covering black music of the U.S. and the African diaspora, includes books, periodicals, sound recordings, printed music, photographs and videotapes, manuscripts and archival materials, and a comprehensive collection of theses and dissertations.
+The Center for Black Music Research (CBMR), a comprehensive research collection covering black music of the U.S. and the African diaspora, includes books, periodicals, sound recordings, printed music, photographs and videotapes, manuscripts and archival materials, and a comprehensive collection of theses and dissertations.
 Among the most important archival collections are several that have direct connections to Chicago musicians, organizations, cultural institutions, and the musical styles and genres created in Chicago.
 The holdings support research by composers, performers, conductors, scholars, teachers, the general public, and students.
 Researchers from around the world use the collections, resulting in books, periodical and encyclopedia articles, program notes and CD liners, and the development of teaching curricula.
 Researchers from around the world use the collections, resulting in books, periodical and encyclopedia articles, program notes and CD liners, and the development of teaching curricula.